 Although reading a book and relaxing on the beach is the go-to approach while on an island getaway, going off-the-beaten-path while on your Caribbean vacation is a great idea if you’re interested in experiencing something new.
 Take a break from the jet skis and typical island excursions, and go explore!
 Here’s how you can open your eyes to new cultural experiences and the daily life of the locals while on your Carribean vacation.

 If you truly want a “native” experience, try smaller boutique hotels, or even week-long rentals if you’re into a “do it yourself” culinary experience.
-Some options, like select Inns in St. Kitts & Nevis (Rawlins Plantation Inn is a good example) , are more secluded; you’ll also feel more likely at home because of the gardens and cozy vibe.
-While you may miss the more swank fountains, swimming pools and beach-side service, you’ll definitely experience the destination through the eyes of a local.
+Some options, like select Inns in St. Kitts & Nevis such as the Hermitage Plantation Inn, are more secluded; you’ll also feel more at home because of the gardens and cozy vibe.
+While you may miss the more swank fountains, swimming pools, and beach-side service, you’ll definitely experience the destination through the eyes of a local.

 Take Public Transportation